2014 Australian federal budget: Community services and culture

-Funding for the ABC and SBS is being cut by 1% leading to costs savings of $43.5 million.
-This is despite repeated comments by the Abbott Government that funding to the ABC would not be cut, which Abbott later said he regretted.
+Funding for the ABC and SBS was cut by 1% leading to costs savings of $43.5 million.
+This is despite repeated comments by the Abbott government that funding to the ABC would not be cut, which Abbott later said he regretted.
 The ABC's contract to operate the Australia Network was cancelled after its first year of a 10-year contract.
 The Australia Council for the Arts had its funding cut by around $30 million.
-Screen Australia is losing $38 million over four years.
+Screen Australia lost $38 million over four years.

 More than 150 programs, grants and activities designed to assist Indigenous Australians are being replaced by five broad-based programs with cuts to funding of $534 million aimed at reducing duplication and waste.
 The next three years of funding to the National Congress of Australia's First Peoples has been cancelled.
 Money was allocated to a school truancy officer program, extra police in remote communities and Indigenous teenage sexual health programs.

 Rural communities are expected to benefit from the introduction of the Green Army.
 The Green Army aims to provide training and experience in the environmental and heritage conservation fields for the unemployed aged 17–24 years.
 Funding for community Landcare grants has been reduced and replaced by the establishment of the National Landcare Program.